 Is macrame easy to learn?

 Yes, Macrame is one of the easiest crafts to learn.
+Most Macrame projects are created with just 5 basic knots, used in different patterns.

 Let me emphasize that you’re hearing this from someone who has never successfully knitted or crocheted anything but was able to pick up Macrame in 5 minutes, so trust me when I say this!

-How to get started with Macrame?
+How to get started with Macrame as a beginner?

 The best way to start with Macrame is by first picking out an easy beginner project you would like to recreate, like a hanging planter or small wall hanging.
 You can find many beginner-friendly tutorials on Youtube that show you exactly how to start with such a project, including what type of cord to buy and what length to cut them.